 If you are aged 50 years or older you may have more options in retirement than you think.
 This is because of recent changes and developments from well-known high street lenders such as Nationwide.

-Additionally, now could also be a good time to consider re-mortgaging due to the competitive interest rates currently available on the market.
-This could allow you to borrow an additional lump sum of money against your property or get a better deal-potentially saving you a significant amount of money over the term of the plan.
+Alternatively, you may wish to re-mortgage, which could allow you to borrow an additional lump sum of money against your property or get a better deal-potentially saving you money over the term of the plan.

 What are the benefits of looking in to my options?